Valera1978/android_device_samsung_mondrianwifi/README.md

 * Description

-  This repository is for LineageOS on Samsung Galaxy Note Pro 12.2 (viennalte)
+  This repository is for LineageOS on Samsung Tab Pro 8.4 (mondrianwifi)

-* How To Build LineageOS for Samsung Galaxy Note Pro 12.2
+* How To Build LineageOS for Samsung Tab Pro 8.4

   - Make a workspace